mongodb/mongodbatlas-cloudformation-resources/quickstart-mongodbatlas/beta-launch.md

 *Note* the name of the secret we used here is `mongodb/atlas/key` (this is the default in the template) but we recommend a more suitable name for your project.
 We will refactor the names of the "keys" in this json format too.

 4. Select, edit, and deploy the sample CFN Template of your choice.
-We suggest the [MongoDB Atlas Cloud Native CFN Quickstart](/templates/mongodbatlas-cfn-quickstart.template.json).
+We suggest the [MongoDB Cloud CFN Quickstart](/quickstart-mongodbatlas/templates/mongodbatlas-cfn-quickstart.template.json).
 This template will provision an Atlas Project, Cluster, Database User, and (optionally) a VPC Peering to the AWS VPC of your choice (BYO-VPC).

 Here's an example.
 Create a file for your parameters, like this: